4 Methods to Fix Brightness control not working in Windows 10/11

 Method 3: Maybe Driver is not installed

-Most commonly this Brightness control not available problem happens due to the unavailability of a correspondence driver.
-Either you haven’t installed the correct driver, or your driver software is corrupted or damaged.
-In both cases, installing a fresh version of the driver may fix this error more easily.
+The most common reason for the “Brightness control not available” problem is the lack of a compatible driver.
+It could be because you haven’t installed the correct driver or your current driver software is corrupted or damaged.
+In either case, the simplest solution is to install a fresh version of the driver, which should easily resolve this error.

 Step 1: Find your Laptop/PC Motherboard name and PC model number.